 Rather than escape – which would be far more sensible – they try to kill each other.
 There’s a practical reason to this: a second Martin Harris threatens the other’s getaway.

-The film shows us a second, more complex kind of doubling.
+But Unknown also shows us a second, more complex kind of doubling.

 When Martin – i.e., Liam Neeson – loses his memory, he becomes his own psychological double.
 He loses his killer characteristics and becomes his exact opposite: a mild-mannered man of morals, an Everyman figure we can relate to.

-Insanity and identity
+Insanity and identity in Unknown